nickmiller-iit/WCRP450/analysis/clustering/Notes.md

 ![Praline settings](Praline20201118.png)

 Took a few hours to run.
 Results are stored in file `PralineResults20201119/alignment.fasta_ali`.
 Did visualization in Geneious - the conserved P450 motif aligns properly, so we appear to be in good shape.

+## Re-running PRALINE

+Ateempting to cluster and classify clusters into families using the 2020-11-18 WCR/Tribolium alignment revealed an issue.
+CYPs are classified into families on the basis of >=40% identity with another member of the family.
+This leads to a friends-of-friends situation, two protens may have <40% identity, but still be part of the same family because they both have >=40% identity with a third protein.
+This leads to a couple of related issues.
+Firstly, WCR proteins from the same CYP family may be split into > 1 cluster (although all memebers of a cluster should be from the same family.
+Secondly, an aritrary representative of a CYP family, taken from *Tribolium* will not necessarily cluster with WCR CYPs from the same family.

+As an alternative approach, tried running PRALINE with just the 85 WCR full length CYPs.
+The plan will be to cluster these, and then assign to families by blasting representatives from each cluster against UNIProt.
+PRALINE results are stored in `PralineResults20201119/alignment.fasta_ali`.